robertluwang/sysmon/README.md

 wsl ubuntu on win10
 127.0.0.1 localhost wsl1 wsl2
 ```
-add wsl as remote server just for test, it enabled user/password login and ssh key
+add wslx as remote server just for test, it enabled user/password login and ssh key

 ## Usages
 ```